Skip to content

 Violation Next Steps panel with Hearing Prerequisites preflight — Violation notice sent May 19 2026 satisfied, Earliest valid hearing date Jun 2 2026 not yet reached — citing §718.303(3)(b) / §720.305(2)(b) / §719.303(3)(b), Fla.
 Stat. for the 14-day notice requirement, with Issue Fine Hearing Notice, Schedule Committee Hearing, Refer to Counsel, and Withdraw Violation actions below.

-14-day clock enforced at scheduling — the panel refuses to schedule before the statutory window.
+14-day clock checked at scheduling — the panel holds a hearing until the statutory window opens.

 Playground tenant — illustrative.